-RG 000.17 In August 2016, we released Report 486 Sell-side research and corporate advisory: Confidential information and conflicts (REP 486).
-REP 486 sets out our key observations from our review of how MNPI and conflicts are managed in the context of sell-side (or broker) research and corporate advisory activities.
+RG 264.17 In August 2016, we released Report 486 Sell-side research and corporate advisory: Confidential information and conflicts (REP 486).
+REP 486 sets out our key observations from our review of how inside information and conflicts are managed in the context of sell-side (or broker) research and corporate advisory activities.